apecloud/industrial-vision-intelligence/README.md

 ## Introduction
 IVI System is an innovative solution that combines traditional deep learning models, vision-language models, and large language models to address quality control and knowledge management challenges in industrial manufacturing.
 This project leverages the strengths of YOLOv8, CogVLM, Qwen-72B, and ViT-B-16 to create a comprehensive system for defect detection, analysis, and knowledge extraction.

-We demonstrate the system's effectiveness using the publicly available Magnetic Tile Defect Dataset https://github.com/abin24/Magnetic-tile-defect-datasets. as a benchmark case study.
+We demonstrate the system's effectiveness using the publicly available Magnetic Tile Defect Dataset(MTDD) https://github.com/abin24/Magnetic-tile-defect-datasets. as a benchmark case study.
 The implementation workflow consists of three main components:

 ### Defect Detection Pipeline: